VanAndelInstitute/lambdaR/README.md

 ```

-Take note of the ARNs returned by these functions as you will need them layer to identify your layers.
-(Although you can always look them up later in the web console.)
+Take note of the ARNs (Amazon Resource Names) returned by these functions as you will need them later to identify your layers.
+Note, however, you can always look them up later in the web console.
+Indeed, everything from this point forward can be accomplished [via the web console](https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html).
+However, using the AWC CLI from the command line is convenient for automation and documentation.
+Thefore, the command line approach will be demonstrated here.

-## Execution role
+## Execution Role

 You will need to create an AWS role with which to execute your lambda function.
 When you create a lambda function through the AWS web console, this role is created for you.
 But you can also do it from the command line.
 First create a file name `trust_policy.json` with these content: